kailash-manasarovar/statement/docs/index.md

 - Try and find someone who's seen footage of me naked, maybe masturbating, privately in my flat.
 They will be easy to find.
 - Perhaps you can find someone who's seen me going to the toilet, or having a bath, doing yoga, or taking an enema, or maybe they heard me passing wind very loudly?
 - Was anyone party to private conversations I had with colleagues about industrial secrets; things I had to sign NDAs about?
 - Try and find someone who's seen footage of me as a child, sedated, being gang raped by a group of black men, and you may find someone who has seen it.
 You will certainly find many people who heard about it.
-It shocked me to know that the townsfolk heard about it long before I did.
+- It shocked me to learn that the townsfolk knew about these vile crimes against me long before I did.
 - Try and find some of the men who have entered my apartment while I was sedated and raped me while the events were live-streamed internationally?
 They are there, and I have them on spy-cam too.

 ### Colleagues and employers